JASYTIONLINE/3302-cmpa-repo/content/03-lifecycle/0-pre-project-requirments.md

 ---
-title: Pre-Project Requirements – Before the Project Becomes a Project
+title: 0-Pre-Project Requirements – Before the Project Becomes a Project
 description: Foundation activities and conditions that must be met before Initiating a project.
 tags:
   - cmpa3302